-I didn’t realise that drawing kawaii faces is more than just combining different eyes and mouths.
+I didn’t realise that drawing kawaii faces is more than simply combining different eyes and mouths.
 A slightest variation of line changes the expression completely.

 But after drawing many many faces, I began to understand what makes a face look kawaii.
 I will share with you what I learned in this post.

 Are you tired of copying other people's drawings?

 Do you want to create your own unique kawaii characters?

 I have a complete step-by-step course that will teach you to to do that in 21 days.
 No previous experience or talent needed!

 When it comes to kawaii faces, it’s all about positioning.
 The actual skill of drawing kawaii eyes and mouths is not difficult.
 After all, it’s just circles and curvy lines ;).
 But the real magic happens when these features are positioned in the right places.

 Lets look at the anatomy of a kawaii face.

 The image below shows a regular smiley face and a kawaii face.
 On a regular face, the eyes usually sit halfway down the face, and the mouth is halfway between the eyes and the chin.
 On a kawaii face, the eyes are still halfway down the face, but they are spread out much more.
 The mouth is aligned with the eyes, or sits just below the eyes.